 A shrub is an acidulated drink originally crafted to preserve seasonal fruit.
 From ancient Persia to colonial America, many regions have their own versions through history.
 Shrubs have been called drinking vinegars, sekahnjebins, switchels and sharbahs.
 Typically, a shrub is made by soaking the fruit of choice in vinegar for a length of time, after which the fruit is strained off and the vinegar retained and mixed with a sweetener.
 Hyldemoer + Co.'s shrubs are different, with higher concentrations of fruit and less added sugar.
 Though popular for centuries, shrubs fell out of fashion with the advent of home refrigeration.
 Now, due to the complexity of flavor and the myriad of applications, shrubs have experienced a revival.

-While shrubs had traditionally been used with rum in early America, they were used throughout Roman and Middle Eastern regions as a water replacement.
-That’s not to say that those are the only applications possible.
+While shrub was traditionally used with rum in early America, it was used throughout Rome and the Middle East as a flavoring in water long before it first arrived in The New World.
+Today the applications for shrub are as diverse as its history.
 We’ve used our shrubs on just about anything you can think of in the kitchen.
 It’s a great afternoon pick me up when added to soda water and equally as delicious in a cocktail, whether virgin or full-strength.
 When combined with olive oil it makes a flavorful salad dressing.
 Try it in your next BBQ sauce for pork or chicken or even as a sundae topping.
 Dave's favorite is with egg nog, or try Heather's favorite with White Chocolate Liqueur, its miraculous!
 For more ideas, see the individual shrubs currently available.